-Typically most child pickpockets will be under 14 years of age, as many European juvenile delinquency laws report that children of this age cannot be held accountable for their crimes.
-What usually occurs when law enforcement arrest a child pickpocket is that they are taken by police to child refuges – or child welfare group homes, where they simply walk out the door the next day, only to return to commit more crimes the next day.
+Typically most child pickpockets will be under 14 years of age, as many European juvenile delinquency laws states that children of this age cannot be held accountable for their crimes.
+What usually occurs when law enforcement arrest a child pickpocket is that they are taken by police to child refuges – or child welfare group homes.
+Because they have no where to go that is safe they simply walk out the door the next day, only to return to commit more crimes the next day.

 In Madrid Spain, police say that 95% of children they pick up for pickpocketing and theft related crimes are under 14 years of age, and usually involve Roma from Romania.
 Because the age of criminal responsibility in Spain is 14, there is little the police in Spain can do about these organized child pickpocket groups.

-Their have been many reports of organized child pickpocket gangs which have been dismantled by European law enforcement authorities.
+There have been many reports of organized child pickpocket gangs which have been dismantled by European law enforcement authorities only for new ones to arise.
 The following is just one which was reported in Paris.

-This incident involved police in Paris France who uncovered a large ring of young girl pickpockets whom each were ordered to steal $400 a day from tourists, or face horrific punishments that included being beaten, burned with cigarettes and getting raped.
+This incident involved police in Paris, France who uncovered a large ring of young girl pickpockets who were each ordered to steal $400 a day from tourists, or face horrific punishments that included being beaten, burned with cigarettes and getting raped.
 In this case, a total of 18 men have been arrested for their role in the case, including the ring’s alleged “patriarch,” a 58-year-old Bosnian, whose name was not released.

-This was a significant child pickpocket ring which was operating in Paris and involved a child pickpocket ring of approximately 100 girls, most from the Balkans, and were aged between 12 and 16 years old.
+This was a significant child pickpocket ring which was operating in Paris and involved approximately 100 girls, most from the Balkans, and were aged between 12 and 16 years old.
 These child pickpockets were trained to steal wallets and snatch purses specifically in the Paris subway and other tourist hot spots.